robertmuil/git-subtree-helper/README.md

 Robert Muil.

+## Setting up your library repo to use as a sub-project:

+1. copy the `merge_from_superproject` script into library repo, root folder
+1. add and commit it to that repo

 ## How to include your library repo as a sub-project in other repository:

 The other repository will be referred to here as the 'superproject': this is a working copy of the project into which you want to include the library repo.